-Print Student's Name
+Print Student's Name Grade:

-Grade:

 Student's Signature:

 Date:

 Parents, please read, sign and date the back of this page.

-Parents: I have read and discussed with my son or daughter this Acceptable Use Policy and Agreement, and I give permission for him or her to use these resources.
-I understand that access to school technology is conditional upon adherence to the guidelines above.
-Although students are supervised when using these resources, and their use is electronically monitored, I am aware of the possibility that my son or daughter may gain access to material that school officials and I may consider inappropriate or not of educational value.
+Parents: I have read and discussed with my son or daughter this Agreement, and I give permission for him or her to use these results school technology is conditional upon adherence to the guideline supervised when using these resources, and their use is electronic possibility that my son or daughter may gain access to material to inappropriate or not of educational value. sources.
+I understand that access to less above.
+Although students are ically monitored, I am aware of the

 Print Parent's Name:

+Parent's Signature:

+Date: